 College Scholars in the News

 Miguel Purgimon Colell ’16 traveled to Brazil to conduct research about the economic factors impacting and resulting from the World Cup.
-He will use his research to write an honors thesis this year.
+He was also the class speaker at graduation.

 Twenty Four College Scholars participated in SURC on the campus of North Central College completing research in many different disciplines.
 To see a complete list, please click here.